-December saw a flurry of 2014 technology forecasts.
+December saw a flurry of 2014 technology predictions.
 I predict the same thing will happen next year.

 Forecasts fall into two categories.
-First there are those along the lines of ‘cloud computing company predicts 2014 will be the year of cloud computing’.
+First, there are those like: Cloud computing company predicts 2014 will be the year of cloud computing.
 In other words: advertising.
-Some are clever, some are ridiculously unsubtle.
+Some are clever, most are unsubtle.

-In contrast here are three things I think will happen in 2014 that you couldn’t figure out simply by drawing a straight line graph though recent data:
+In contrast, here are three things that will happen in 2014.
+You couldn’t figure them out by drawing a straight line graph though recent data.

 The smartwatch is dead

-Last week I had coffee with Fred Russo who runs Samsung’s PR here in New Zealand.
-While we were talking Fred took an incoming call on his Galaxy Gear watch hooked up to a phone.
+Last week I had coffee with Fred Russo who runs Samsung’s New Zealand PR.
+While we were talking Fred took a call on his Galaxy Gear watch hooked up to a phone.

-On one level it was impressive in a vaguely science fictiony way.
+On one level it was impressive in a vague science fictiony way.
 We’re talking nerd nirvana.

 And yet that’s all it is.
-Smartwatches are ugly, clumsy devices that add little, other than cost, to the phone experience.
+Smartwatches are ugly, clumsy devices.
+They add little, other than cost, to the phone experience.

 Sure, they’re likely to be a hit with the male geek crowd.
-And yes, Samsung, Sony, Pebble and others will inflict a million or so smartwatches on early adopters over the next 12 months or so.
+And yes, Samsung, Sony, Pebble and others will inflict more smartwatches on early adopters over the next 12 months.

 Chromebook or something like it will thrive

-It’s just as possible tablets could fill the low-end, simple computing void and Chromebooks will never command a large market share, yet I can see Chromebook thrive.
+It’s equally possible tablets could fill the low-end, simple computing void.
+If that happens Chromebooks will never command a large market share, yet I can see Chromebook thrive.

 Desktops, laptops, tablets and smartphones matter

-Computer makers, particularly the second-tier Asian brands spent much of 2012 and 2013 playing with alternative computer formats.
-For example transformer-like devices that turn a phone into a desktop PC or something that is both a tablet and a laptop.
+Computer makers, particularly the second-tier Asian brands, spent much of 2012 and 2013 playing with alternative formats.
+For example devices that turn a phone into a desktop PC or something that is both a tablet and a laptop.
 We saw a few wackier items too.

-This was a healthy exploration of the alternative formats and something of a creative flowering.
+This was a healthy exploration of the alternative formats and a minor creative flowering.
 It was also a dead-end.
-We now know the only formats that matter are desktops, laptops, tablets and smartphones.
-Yes there is blurring between these categories, but for now the key, practical device formats are locked in place.
+We now know the only formats that matter are desktops, laptops, tablets and phones.
+Yes there is blurring between these categories.
+But for now the key, practical formats are locked in place.

 Formats will change when computers get better at understanding human speech.
-You can see a hint of how this will work with Google Glass, but that device isn’t ready for mainstream acceptance.
+You can see a hint of how this will work with Google Glass.
+But that’s a device that isn’t ready for mainstream acceptance.